trevorwslee/UNOR4WiFiExperiments/README.md

 ![arduino_uno_r4_wifi.png](imgs/arduino_uno_r4_wifi.png)

-With this work, I hope to demonstrate my Arduino UNO R4 WiFi experiments with the microcontroller board's LED matrix, starting from simply turning on/off each one of the LEDs, to having a simple remote UI for controlling the LEDs of the matrix, using an Android app (DumeDisplay) connected using the microcontroller board's WiFi support.
+With this work, I hope to demonstrate my Arduino UNO R4 WiFi experiments with the microcontroller board's LED matrix, starting from simply turning on/off each one of the LEDs, to having a simple remote UI for controlling the LEDs of the matrix, using an Android app (DumbDisplay) connected using the microcontroller board's WiFi support.

 The microcontroller programs here are Arduino sketches developed using VSCode with PlatformIO, in the similar fashion as described by the post -- [A Way to Run Arduino Sketch With VSCode PlatformIO Directly](https://www.instructables.com/A-Way-to-Run-Arduino-Sketch-With-VSCode-PlatformIO/).